-Thank you for your request for information regarding planning application
+Thank you for your request for information regarding support for people

 The council aims to provide you with the information within the statutory

-Subject to the information not being exempt or containing any references
+the information not being exempt or containing any references to third

 The council will, as a matter of routine make information available in